gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - User objects do not contain following_button of the user who made the request
 - When a user taps on the button and it takes an action, the button updates
    - upon **successful** api response, update the button

+#### Graphical Assets / Usage
+- Button placement
+   - TBD pending completion of list designs
+- Buttons
+   - Assets use naming convention 'following-OFF.png'
+      - states indicated in file name are 'follow' (peach), 'following' (green), 'requested' (white)
+      - 'OFF' or 'ON' indicates if user is seeing ON or OFF state
+- Text
+   - 11pt (@2x)
+   - Proxima Nova (Regular weight)
+   - #555556
+   - Centered within button width (140px @2x)
+   - Baseline of text should be 10px higher than bottom edge of button

 ### 13.5 Authentication